Darryl (DJ) Jackson Music Background:

 What is your music recording experience?

 My first recording experience was in a small studio in Las Vegas back in 1962.
 The band I was in had a great female vocalist and we did a rendition recording of “Summertime”.
 I played piano and the song turned out great.
 I still have a copy of that recording, which I cherish.
-It was recorded Analog on an 8 track at the time.
+It was recorded Analog on an 4 track tape machine at the time.

 Later in my early 30s, I worked at Las Vegas Recording Studio, and was mentored and taught by the staff engineers on an Analog 32 channel board and the fine art of recording.
 I worked there about 3 years and was immersed in the recording industry.
 But eventually my music won out and I went back to playing and performing again in local clubs and a few hotel casinos in the Vegas area.

 In 1995, I owned and operated, developed, designed, and built the original VectraSound Rehearsal and Recording Studios in Las Vegas.
 It had 12 rehearsal studios for bands to rent rehearsal space, as well as a complete live stage room and an adjacent 32 channel analog recording room.
 I recorded many local bands and some pro artists like Seals and Croft (Summer Breeze).